The Pros and Cons of Temporary Car Insurance

 - No claims bonus: Your annual car insurance policy’s no-claims bonus (NCB), sometimes called no claims discount (NCD), won’t be affected by your short-term policy if ever you make a claim on it.
 Preserving your NCB is useful and could save you hundreds of pounds on cover in the long-run.

-- Save time: Amending or adjusting an annual car insurance policy to add an additional driver can be time-consuming, but setting up short-term cover can be done easily online.
+- Save time: Amending or adjusting an annual car insurance policy to add an additional driver can be time-consuming especially if you have to speak to agents on the phone, but setting up short-term cover can be done easily online.
 Many providers will allow you to set up a policy within minutes, and all the documents you need will be sent to you electronically almost immediately.

 - Flexible policies: Temporary car insurance policies are generally flexible, so you will be able to amend your policy with ease.
 For example, if you take out a seven-day policy but end up needing to be covered for longer, you will be able to add additional days or weeks of cover.